 Finding a summer placement

 Many summer placements are advertised on Career Connect available via MUSE as well as the resources mentioned above.

 For additional help you can make an appointment with a Placement Officer, either for a general placement appointment or once specifically for your Faculty.

 Once you’ve confirmed you have secured a summer placement you should let us know by confirming this to us on the placement database.
 We’ll then keep you informed about things you should know before you go.
 We’ll also keep in touch with you over the summer, reminding you how to make the most of your time on placement so that when you return to University you have lots of contacts and can use your experience to distinguish yourself above others.
 If you need help, while you’re away from University over the summer – we’ll be here to help too.

 It doesn't matter whether your undertaking a placement in the UK, in your home country or abroad - we want to know!
-For more information on where your placement could take you overseas read about our overseas bursary students here.
+Read more about our overseas bursary students and where your placement could take you.

 |On Campus placements||